Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Conclusion

 \section{\uppercase{Conclusion}}

 \enlargethispage{2\baselineskip}

 We have presented ZK-PoP, a zero-knowledge proof construction that resolves the privacy-attestation paradox: the verifier learns only a single accept/reject bit per checkpoint.
-This is particularly significant for GDPR-compliant authorship verification, where behavioral biometrics constitute sensitive data under Article~9.
+This enables GDPR-compliant authorship verification, where behavioral biometrics constitute sensitive data under Article~9.
 By eliminating behavioral data exposure, ZK-PoP makes process attestation viable in privacy-sensitive deployments where quantization alone may not satisfy data protection requirements.

+Our adversarial evaluation (Section~\ref{sec:adversarial-eval}) shows that marginal-only constraints are insufficient against sophisticated adversaries, but that augmenting C2 with a Mahalanobis distance constraint restores session-level false acceptance below $10^{-12}$ at modest circuit cost ($\sim$3{,}500 R1CS constraints).

+\textbf{Adaptivity is essential, not optional.} Any attestation system facing a learning adversary must itself be adaptive.
+The static circuit ZK-PoP ships today is best understood as a reference instantiation; a deployed system must support: (i)~\emph{constraint hot-swapping}---a registry of circuit versions, each with its own ceremony transcript, so verifiers accept proofs from a range of issued versions during transition windows; (ii)~\emph{population-parameter refresh} via the differentially-private aggregation pipeline of Section~\ref{sec:dp}, with quarterly $(\boldsymbol{\mu}, \boldsymbol{\sigma})$ updates and annual circuit re-keying; (iii)~\emph{adversary tracking}---a public registry of broken constraint configurations and the corresponding patched versions, with deprecation timelines.
+The C2PA~\cite{C2PA2025} manifest already supports versioned claim generators; ZK-PoP fits this model directly.

+\textbf{ML-augmented constraints.} The current circuit uses hand-specified distributional checks.
+A complementary direction is to compile a small learned discriminator (e.g., a temporal CNN trained on KLiCKe-genuine vs.\ adversary traces) into the circuit using zkML~\cite{LiuXieZhang2021,WengYangKatzWang2021}, replacing C2 with a learned acceptance region.
+The circuit cost is roughly an order of magnitude higher and the construction inherits the model's generalization risk; in exchange it captures non-axis-aligned distributional signatures that the current marginal+Mahalanobis predicate misses.
+We see this as the natural successor system, not as a strict improvement: it trades primitive-light inclusivity for tighter discrimination.